pmitros/Science-Fallacies/prior-work.md

 Neither the reviewers nor the authors from general ed-tech conferences were aware of the issue.
-For a while, a few people from Harvard played wack-a-mole with such work.
+For a while, a few people from Harvard played whack-a-mole with such work.
 This approach did not work -- rebuttals are rarely read, and misconceptions continue to propagate.
 Indeed, such papers began to cite each other.